-The medical field defines a herniated disc as, ” a problem with one of the rubbery cushions (disks) between the individual bones (vertebrae) that stack up to make your spine.
-A spinal disk is a little like a jelly donut, with a softer center encased within a tougher exterior”.
+The medical field defines a herniated disc as, “a problem with one of the rubbery cushions (discs) between the individual bones (vertebrae) that stack up to make your spine.
+A spinal disc is a little like a jelly donut, with a softer center encased within a tougher exterior”.

 Because the spine is so delicate, it is not hard to imagine a violent accident causing compression, stretching, or twisting or tearing of the spine to such a degree as to cause a disc to rupture.
 When the fluid leaks out of the disc there is no cushion left between the vertebrae and they can rub together causing pain by irritating the spinal nerves.
 In addition to pain, other symptoms of a herniated disc are numbness, weakness, or a tingling sensation in the arms or legs.
 A chiropractic examination will include x-rays and an MRI if needed in order to pinpoint the exact location of the herniation.
 This way, a plan of rehabilitation can be recommended to treat the exact problem.